timriffe/DDSQLtools/CONTRIBUTING.md

 ## Contributing to the PACKAGE

-The goal of this guide is to help you contribute to the PACKAGE as quickly and as easily possible.
+The goal of this guide is to help you contribute to `DDSQLtools` as quickly and as easily possible.
 The guide is divided into two main pieces:

-1. Filing a bug report or feature request in an issue.
+1. Filing a bug report or feature request in an [issue](https://github.com/timriffe/DDSQLtools/issues).
 1. Suggesting a change via a pull request.

 ## Issues

 Before you file an issue:

-1. Check that you're using the latest version of the PACKAGE.
+1. Check that you're using the latest version of `DDSQLtools`.
 It's quite possible that the problem you're experiencing has already been fixed.

-1. Check that the issue belongs in this PACKAGE.
+1. Check that the issue belongs in `DDSQLtools`.
 Much functionality now lives in separate packages.

 1. Spend a few minutes looking at the existing issues.
 It's possible that